highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 * A "pay-in text" text entity that will instruct users to add credits to the slot machine.

 ### Pre-authorize Game Winning Payout Funds
-In our slot machine example, players will pay you (the domain owner), 1 HFC to start playing, and the slot machine will pay out 25 HFC if/when the payer wins.
+In our slot machine example, players will pay you (the domain owner) 1 HFC to start playing, and the slot machine will pay out 25 HFC if/when the payer wins.

 You will now learn how to pre-authorize the first payout of 25 HFC.